metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 Optional:

 - `enabled` (Boolean) Defines if the authentication will be enabled for jaeger UI.
-- `resources` (Attributes) Resources defines the compute resource requirements of the OAuth Proxy container.The OAuth Proxy performs authentication and authorization of incoming requests to Jaeger UI when multi-tenancy is disabled. (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--authentication--resources))
+- `resources` (Attributes) Resources defines the compute resource requirements of the OAuth Proxy container.
+The OAuth Proxy performs authentication and authorization of incoming requests to Jaeger UI when multi-tenancy is disabled. (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--authentication--resources))
-- `sar` (String) SAR defines the SAR to be used in the oauth-proxydefault is '{'namespace': '<tempo_stack_namespace>', 'resource': 'pods', 'verb': 'get'}
+- `sar` (String) SAR defines the SAR to be used in the oauth-proxy default is '{'namespace': '<tempo_stack_namespace>', 'resource': 'pods', 'verb': 'get'}

 <a id="nestedatt--spec--template--query_frontend--jaeger_query--authentication--resources"></a>
 ### Nested Schema for `spec.template.query_frontend.jaeger_query.authentication.resources`

 Optional:

-- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
 It can only be set for containers. (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--authentication--resources--claims))
-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
-Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <a id="nestedatt--spec--template--query_frontend--jaeger_query--authentication--resources--claims"></a>
 ### Nested Schema for `spec.template.query_frontend.jaeger_query.authentication.resources.claims`

 Required:

-- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
-It makes that resource availableinside a container.
+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.